This accessibility statement applies to domain: pensionsdashboardsprogramme.org.uk

 What we’re doing to improve accessibility

-We plan to test and fix all issues before 23rd September 2020.
+We plan to review issues before November 2020.

 This statement was prepared on 8th June 2020.